Skip to main content

 Prohibiting Access to a Specific Resource

-Calling the SYSADMIN.setPermissions stored procedure with '' (empty string) permission value will 'deny all' for a resource:
+Calling SYSADMIN.setPermissions stored procedure with '' (empty string) permission value will 'deny all' for a resource:

 CODE